orxfun/orx-tree/README.md

 `Tree` aims to enable flexible and convenient parallel computation.
 Almost all iterators, traversals or walks mentioned above can be parallelized using the [orx-parallel](https://crates.io/crates/orx-parallel) feature (`cargo add orx-tree --features orx-parallel`).

 [`tree.par()`](https://docs.rs/orx-tree/latest/orx_tree/struct.Tree.html#method.par) and [`tree.into_par()`](https://docs.rs/orx-tree/latest/orx_tree/struct.Tree.html#method.into_par) return parallel iterators over all nodes of the tree.

-The following methods, on the other hand, return parallel iterators with specific walk strategies.
+Examples can be found in [`demo_parallelization`](https://github.com/orxfun/orx-tree/blob/main/examples/demo_parallelization.rs) example.
+Importantly note that the tree defines its own concurrent iterators, and hence, allows for efficient computation, which is often not possible with generic implementations.
+In order to check the impact in performance, you may use the lightweight benchmark example [`bench_parallelization`](https://github.com/orxfun/orx-linked-list/blob/main/examples/bench_parallelization.rs):

+* `Sequential computation over Tree : 18.96s`
+* `Parallelized over Tree using orx-parallel : 6.02s`
+* `Parallelized over Tree using rayon's par-bridge : 81.10s`

+Furthermore, walks with different traversal strategies and special iterators can be parallelized.
+The following is a list of methods providing the corresponding parallel iterators.
 Notice that parallelization is achieved simply by adding **_par** suffix to names of the sequential counterparts.

 [`children_par`](https://docs.rs/orx-tree/latest/orx_tree/trait.NodeRef.html#method.children_par) |
 [`ancestors_par`](https://docs.rs/orx-tree/latest/orx_tree/trait.NodeRef.html#method.ancestors_par) |